 As responsibility for copyright compliance rests with the user, these guidelines provide information and educational tools to assist you in making informed decisions regarding appropriate use of copyrighted materials.
-The Associate Dean of Library is the copyright officer for Rasmussen College and is available via e-mail (firstname.lastname@example.org) should you have questions regarding copyright compliance.
+The Associate Dean of Library is the copyright officer for Rasmussen University and is available via e-mail (firstname.lastname@example.org) should you have questions regarding copyright compliance.
 Copyright assistance is also available from programmatic Librarians.

 For additional information about copyright, view the information and resources provided on the Copyright Clearing House website (click on the Learn tab).

 To view the Federal Statutes relating to Copyright as well as copyright cases, consult Title 17 of the U.S. Code in Fastcase.

 Rasmussen University Policy Statement on Copying Copyright Protected Materials

 The following are NOT protected by current copyright law:

 Resources in the public domain -- which may include many government resources -- are not copyright protected.
 See the Copyright Protection and Public Domain tab on this page for more information.

 Copyright protection currently lasts for the life of the author plus 70 years.
 If there is more than one author copyright protection lasts for the life of the last author's death plus 70 years.
 Copyright protection for materials created by a business may last for 95 years from publication.